 - 1) What is the most common complaint you hear from passengers?

 - The bus does not come often enough

 - The bus is late/delayed

-- The bus is too hot
+- o The bus is too hot

 - The bus stops are not safe

-- o The bus stop area is not comfortable to wait
+- The bus stop area is not comfortable to wait

-- The sidewalks to access the bus are in bad shape
+- o The sidewalks to access the bus are in bad shape

-- o The shelters/bus stops are in bad condition
+- The shelters/bus stops are in bad condition

 - The trip takes too long

 - o Other:

 - 2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?

-bus take to long to come.
+comment Box: There are not enough bus on this route, the bus take to long to come.

-3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
-List nearest cross street or landmark if mid-block):

-List 1 54 List 2 70 List 3 80

-4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
+- 3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
+List nearest cross street or landmark if mid-block): - List 1 54 List 2 70 - List 3 80 - 4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
 The customers are more informed about the rules

 - o Better sidewalks

-- More shelters
+- o More shelters

 - o Effective wayfinding

 - Better lighting and visibility

 - o Wider landing areas

 - o More frequent service

 - o Other:

 - 5) Have passengers inquired about on-demand transit services or microtransit services in the area?
-Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing N{O}
+Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing $N_O$

 - 6) Any other suggestion of improvements that could help riders access the public transportation system.

-Comment: Inframation to and how recieve bus information.
+Comment: Infromation to and how recieve bus intermation.